 Ah, Zululand.
 A destination that entices with a bit of everything- cultural heritage, historical gravitas and an exceptional natural environment.
 This past November I finally returned after about 40 years, true story.
 This time I was headed for the all-new Babanango Game Reserve in Northern KwaZulu-Natal, a world-class, sustainable and fully-fledged safari and tourism destination, attractive to both the local and international market.

-In a year where the global pandemic has wreaked havoc on the South African tourism industry, Babanango’s ongoing developments, perseverance and absolute commitment to ensuring a safe experience for guests according to Covid-19 protocols is nothing short of emangalisa! to borrow from the isiZulu language
+In a year where the global pandemic has wreaked havoc on the South African tourism industry, Babanango’s ongoing developments, perseverance and absolute commitment to protecting and preserving the pristine environment that directly and positively impacts local communities and will benefit future generations for years to come.

 Pic by Ryan Enslin / My Lime Boots